sazhu809/Deep-Learning/README.md

 4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

 5. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

+## Step 4: Write a Report on the Neural Network Model